onera/Cassiopee/docs/developers/Git/UsingGit.md

 ## Forks
 To help developping Cassiopee, you have to first fork the Cassiopee repository.
+On cassiopee github web page, click on "Fork", "create new fork".

-Regularly, you will have to "sync" your fork using the "sync" button on the web site of your fork.
+Regularly, you will have to "sync" your fork using the "sync" button on your github fork web page.
 When syncing, your fork is updated from the main repository.

 ## Pulling